wobo-gavin/repo0312/docs/psr7.rst

 Responses
 =========

-Responses are the HTTP messages a /* Replaced /* Replaced /* Replaced client */ */ */ receives from a server after sending an HTTP request message.
+Responses are the HTTP messages a /* Replaced /* Replaced client */ */ receives from a server after sending an HTTP request message.